 Create an admin user

 If you want to be able to access your cluster immediately through a cluster-admin user, you can follow these steps.
-This is good if you need quick access to the cluster.
+This is good if you need quick access to the cluster, which is great for this workshop.
 Though the recommended approach is to use a formal identity provider to access the cluster (and then grant that user admin privileges, if desired).

 Run this command to create the admin user